haiwen/seafile-docs/deploy/deploy_with_apache.md

 ## Prepare

-Install and enable apache modules
+Install and enable Apache modules

 On Ubuntu you can use: